bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/http-requests.md

 - `content` - specifies that the request body should be in `application/json` format with the following `schema`.

-The schema defines the structure of the request body, including properties like passenger_name, train_id, `date`, and `seat_preference`.
+The schema defines the structure of the request body, including properties like `passenger_name`, `train_id`, `date`, and `seat_preference`.
 This can be defined inline like this example, or it can use `components` to share an [existing schema](../data-models/schema-and-data-types.md) and reduce repetition.

 ### Updating a Resource

-If a user wants to update their booking (e.g.: change the seat preference), the API can define a PUT or PATCH response, to allow updating the entire booking, or part of the booking.
+If a user wants to update their booking (e.g.: change the seat preference), the API can define a PUT or PATCH response, to allow updating the entire booking, or part of the booking  respectively.
 Either way, they need to send the updated data in the request body.
 Here’s how to define it:

 ```yaml
 paths: